YOU COULD WIN A £1,500 GIFT CARD*

 What is included ?

-Ca’n Picafort’s beautiful beach is a long sweep of soft, white-gold sand.
-The sand shelves gradually into the water making it ideal for swimming, paddling and water sports.
-Well suited to families or anyone looking to stay by the sea all day, the beach provides sun beds, umbrellas and lots of cafes and shops nearby for refreshments.
-When you’re ready for something more energetic, there are top water sport activities in Ca’n Picafort.
-Visit the beach’s water sports and boating centre to try windsurfing or a white-knuckle ride on a banana boat.
+C’an Picafort’s beautiful beach is a long sweep of soft, white-gold sand.
+The sand slopes gradually into the sea, making it ideal for little ones who want to paddle or splash about.
+Well suited to families or dedicated sun worshippers, the beach provides sun beds, umbrellas and there are plenty of cafés and shops nearby for refreshments.
+When you’re ready for something more energetic, there are some excellent water sport activities to add a shot of adrenaline to your holiday in C’an Picafort.
+Visit the beach’s water sports and boating centre for windsurfing, or a ride on a banana boat.

-If you fancy yourself as an expert haggler, you’ll find plenty of things to do in Ca’n Picafort.
+If you fancy yourself as an expert haggler, you’ll find plenty of markets nearby.
 Just half an hour’s drive away is the famous Inca Market, one of the biggest in Majorca.
-Every Thursday, Inca’s town centre bursts with stalls selling famous leather goods, local produce, clothes and handmade crafts.
-Ca’n Picafort is close to another of the island’s top attractions – Son Amar.
-A night out with a difference, Son Amar’s colourful dinner shows feature costumes, music and dancing from all over the world, with classic Spanish flamenco that all ages can enjoy.
+Every Thursday, Inca’s town centre is packed with stalls selling unique leather goods, local produce, clothes, and handmade crafts.
+The town is close to another of the island’s top attractions, Son Amar.
+If you fancy a night out with a difference, this is the place to go.
+Son Amar’s colourful dinner shows are alive with costumes, music and dancing from all over the world and classic Spanish flamenco music, perfect for a family night out to remember!

-Ca’n Picafort is home to Majorca’s biggest go karting track, Karting Ca’n Picafort.
-The track has go karts for all ages, and is a big hit with both kids and parents.
-A top afternoon out, the track has a cafe and kids’ playground for the little ones.
-Under an hour’s drive away is the superb Palma Aquarium, located right on the coast and home to over 50 tanks.
-One of the best kids’ attractions in Ca’n Picafort, the aquarium features shark tanks, interactive activities and tours where you can learn about the fascinating fish and mammals.
+If you’re taking your holidays to C’an Picafort with your children, you’re going to need some entertainment up your sleeve!
+Fortunately, this great location is home to Majorca’s biggest go karting track: Karting C’an Picafort.
+With go-karts for petrol-heads of all ages, this is a great day out for the whole family.
+Younger visitors can get to grips with the kids’ playground, and there’s a café for those much-needed pit-stop refreshments.
+Under an hour’s drive away is the superb Palma Aquarium, located on the stunning coast and home to over 50 tanks.
+One of the best family attractions in the region, the aquarium features shark tanks, interactive activities, and tours where you can learn about the shimmering sea-life and denizens of the deep.

-Families: Pick from Ca’n Picafort’s best family attractions, from go-karting at the local track to seeing sharks at Palma Aquarium.
+Families: Pick from a great choice of family attractions, from go-karting at the local track to exploring the undersea wonders at the Palma Aquarium.

 Sun seekers: The resort’s beautiful golden coastline is the perfect setting for soaking up the daily Mediterranean sunshine.

-Local time: Ca’n Picafort is 1 hour ahead of GMT/UK time
+Local time: C’an Picafort is one hour ahead of GMT/UK time

 Fly to: Palma de Mallorca Airport (PMI).

-Tourist Information: Further Ca’n Picafort tourist information can be found at www.infomallorca.net/tourism/visit.en.html?ce=470&tIte=can-picafort
+Tourist Information: Further tourist information can be found at www.infomallorca.net/tourism/visit.en.html?ce=470&tIte=can-picafort

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Ca’n Picafort.
+Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday.

-By bus: The island’s bus service runs between Ca’n Picafort and other resorts along the coast.
-During peak summer months there are buses every half hour to get you around cheaply.
+By bus: The island’s bus service runs between C’an Picafort and other resorts along the coast.
+During peak summer months, there are buses every half hour and you’ll find night buses running on Friday and Saturday nights.

 By car: Hiring a car is a good option if you’re planning a lot of excursions.
 Majorca is generally easy for new drivers to navigate, with smooth roads and plenty of attractions within an hour’s drive.

-By tourist train: Ca’n Picafort operates a tourist train throughout the resort, making a circular route between the main hotels and beach – ideal for getting back quickly at the end of the day.
+By tourist train: A tourist train runs throughout the resort, making a circular route between the main hotels and beach, which is ideal for getting back quickly at the end of the day.